Brette Taylor

-Brette Taylor is an American actress and country music singer-songwriter.
+Brette Taylor is an American actress, producer and country music singer-songwriter.

 Taylor was born in Cincinnati and raised in NYC.
 She graduated High School of Performing Arts and also studied with the Cincinnati Ballet Preparatory Company at the University of Cincinnati – College-Conservatory of Music.

 She began her acting career in theater, television and film, including guest-starring appearances in the multiple episodes in the Law & Order franchise, Spin City, Numb3rs and Unforgettable.
-She had the recurring role in the FX series, Rescue Me in 2005.
-Also in 2005, she release her debut studio album called Breaking News.
+She had the recurring role in the FX series, Rescue Me in 2007.
+Also in 2007, she released her debut studio album Breaking News.
 In film, she had a supporting role in Laws of Attraction opposite Julianne Moore.

 In 2014, Taylor was cast as Martha Wayne in the pilot episode of Fox series, Gotham.
-Later in that year she joined the cast of ABC drama series, Nashville as singer named Pam York.
+Later in that year she joined the cast of the ABC drama series, Nashville, recurring as Deacon's feisty muse, Pam York.